 If you genuinely want to learn the language and culture of a place, learn its slang.
 It is the easiest way to truly immerse yourself in the country and sound like a native.

-Well, now that you agree, here’s my list:
+Well, now that you agree, here’s my list of New Zealand slang words:

 - Chur, Bro: Chur is Kiwi for Thank You and bro, well, that’s the kiwi equivalent of “dude”.